The role of Scrutiny

 This helps improve government policies, legislation and public services.
 If changes are suggested, Scrutiny helps to make sure that the changes are fit for purpose and justified.

 There are five scrutiny panels and the PAC, which review different parts of the Government:

-- Corporate Services (Chief Minister, Treasury, External Relations)
+- Corporate Services (Chief Minister, Minister for Treasury and Resources)

 - PAC (responsible for overseeing the Government’s expenditures)

 Scrutiny panels are made up of States members (politicians).
 The PAC is made up of States members and members of the public.
 Along with the Standing Orders of the States, there are two Codes of Practice that set out the rules by which the Panels and PAC operate.
 One Code governs engagement with the Government with another covering the proceedings of Panel and PAC work.

 Scrutiny panels and the Public Accounts Committee carry out reviews of government policies, legislation and public services.
 They do this by gathering and examining evidence from various stakeholders.
 This includes the Government and members of the public.
 They have the power to call for evidence and witnesses relevant to their work.